 Spotlight On The Late Herman J. Russell, of Atlanta, GA

 Herman J. Russell was a nationally recognized entrepreneur and philanthropist, and was a highly influential leader in Atlanta.
 Born in 1930, Russell lived a life committed to community development, wealth-building, and philanthropy.
 Russell purchased his first property while he was a sophomore in high school and leveraged the funds to pay for his tuition at Tuskegee University.
 Russell’s legacy is filled with notable businesses across industries, including construction, property management, communications, and sports.
 Today, the Herman J. Russell Sr. International Center for Entrepreneurship at GSU’s J. Mack Robinson College of Business is named in Russell’s honor.

 He was also the First Black Man to be invited to become a member at Atlanta’s Premier Business Club, The Commerce Club Atlanta.
-As a member of The Commerce Club myself, I was so inspired to learn of his legacy and priceless contributions to society.
 His story is one of many untold stories of successful black business owner in America.

 3 Ways To Support Black-Owned Businesses This Black History Month… And Beyond

 Believe it or not, the best way to market a business is still word of mouth, or as Marvin Gaye says– “I heard it through the grapevine.”
 Referring a friend, peer, or co-worker to a business is a great way to drive traffic to a small business owner.
 Think of a time where you saw a woman with a new hairstyle and you couldn’t resist asking her: “Girl, who does your hair?!”
 By sharing your experience as a satisfied customer, it increases brand value and may result in your hairstylist earning a new client!